The following article uses options that are available starting with the Professional edition and project type.

-Click on thetoolbar button and a “Build Project” dialog will appear showing you the build evolution.
+Click thetoolbar button and a “Build Project” dialog will appear showing the build progress.

 To find the created MSI packages, look on your hard drive in the folder where the project MSI is being created.
 The localized MSIs will be built in sub-folders, named by their language identifiers.
 In our case, a folder “zh” will contain the Chinese build and a folder “de” the German one.
-Run the Chinese MSI by double clicking on it to see how it looks like:
+Run the Chinese MSI.

 By default, Advanced Installer will attempt to translate only package elements that are specified for translation.
 This includes all UI strings and certain Windows Installer Properties.
 However, sometimes you want to translate other elements as well.

-Now, Advanced Installer did its best to translate everything into the languages we wanted but in certain cases - like the product name - it just didn't have the corresponding German or Chinese string.
+Advanced Installer translated almost all the texts, only that in certain cases - like the product name - it just didn't have the corresponding German or Chinese string.
 So we have to help it with a Translation Dictionary.

 The created dictionary will be added automatically to the translations list.
 Switch to the Dictionaries Tab and notice the dictionaries added to your project.

-Since the dictionary file is a regular XML file saved in the UTF-8 encoding you can also edit it with any Unicode aware editor that can save in UTF-8.
-Notepad on Windows XP is such an editor, although a fully featured validating XML editor would be preferred.
+Optionally, since the dictionary file is a regular XML file saved in the UTF-8 encoding you can also edit it with any Unicode aware editor that can save in UTF-8.
+Notepad on Windows is such an editor, although a fully featured validating XML editor would be preferred.